Vendor Data Processing Agreement

 6. Data Transfers

 6.1.
 The Data Processor shall notify the Data Controller of any planned transfers of personal data to a country outside of the European Economic Area (EEA) and shall only perform such transfer after obtaining authorization from Ayla, which may not be unreasonably withheld, or in accordance with the Standard Contractual Clauses.
-The Data Processor may provide such notification online at https://www.aylanetworks.com.
+The Data Processor may provide such notification to firstname.lastname@example.org.

 6.3.
-The Standard Contractual Clauses and the terms of this section will apply to all processing of personal data by the Data Controller where the personal data is transferred from the EEA to outside the EEA, either directly or via onward transfer, to any country or recipient: (a) not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the data protection laws), and (b) not covered by a suitable framework recognized by the relevant authorities as providing an adequate level of protection for personal data, including Binding Corporate Rules or a valid safe harbor framework.
+The Standard Contractual Clauses and the terms of this section will apply to all processing of personal data by the Data Controller where the personal data is transferred from the EEA or UK to outside the EEA or UK (as applicable), either directly or via onward transfer, to any country or recipient: (a) not recognized by the European Commission or UK authorities (as applicable) as providing an adequate level of protection for personal data (as described in the data protection laws), and (b) not covered by a suitable framework recognized by the relevant authorities as providing an adequate level of protection for personal data, including Binding Corporate Rules or a valid safe harbor framework.

 7.1.
-When the Data Processor becomes aware of an incident that impacts the processing of personal data, it shall promptly notify the Data Controller about the incident, shall at all times cooperate with the Data Controller, and shall follow the Data Controller’s instructions regarding such incidents so that the Data Controller can perform a thorough investigation of the incident, to formulate a correct response, and to take suitable further steps.
+When the Data Processor becomes aware of an incident that impacts the processing of personal data, it shall promptly notify the Data Controller about the incident, shall at all times cooperate with the Data Controller, and shall follow the Data Controller’s instructions regarding its personal data impacted by such incidents so that the Data Controller can perform a thorough investigation of the incident, to formulate a correct response, and to take suitable further steps.

 7.2.
 The term “incident” used in Article 7.1 shall mean: